 A USDA stamp isn't enough for United Kingdom — you need a vet who has actually done the export.
 Here's how to find one.

 To export a pet to United Kingdom you need a USDA-accredited veterinarian — but accreditation alone doesn't mean export experience.
-Roughly 20–30% of accredited vets actively handle international exports.
+Only a subset of accredited vets actively handles international exports.
 Confirm the vet has done a United Kingdom certificate before booking.

 - ·Have you issued a United Kingdom export certificate in the last year?